maziac/DeZog/design/DeZogProtocol.md

 dezog <- program: Response
 ~~~

-In the other direction (remote program to DeZog) there are notifcations.
+In the other direction (remote program to DeZog) there are notifications.
 Notifications are not acknowledged, i.e. there is no response on a notification.

 There is only one notification at the moment.